|Origins||Annexed c. 1889|

 When World War II ended so did the war industry which put many African Americans out of work with no job prospects lined up.
 In 1945 the Outfit’s Sam Giancana began muscling in on the black Policy racket and in 1946 he forced Ed Jones and most of the Policy Kings out of business.

 In 1952 it only became worse when the last Policy King Teddy Roe was gunned down in nearby Washington Park by Sam Giancana’s men.
-Sam Giancana then took over the Policy racket completely and also began selling Heroin in the black community.
+Sam Giancana then took over the Policy racket completely and began selling Heroin in the black community.

-The largest street gang to develop in the neighborhood was the Deacons that heavily guarded the neighborhood.
 Many homes, apartments and buildings fell into deterioration as the neighborhood became too poor to renovate and the city had no interest in fixing anything now that Ed Jones was no longer around to pull political strings for the community.

-The “Black Belt” part in Grand Boulevard became even more dilapidated as several run down houses and burned out apartment buildings lined this State Street strip between Pershing Road to 51st Street since the 1920s, now they were in an even worse state of existence in the 1950s.
+The “Black Belt” part in Grand Boulevard became even more dilapidated as several run-down houses and burned out apartment buildings lined this State Street strip between Pershing Road to 51st Street since the 1920s, now they were in an even worse state of existence in the 1950s.

 In the year 1960 the Chicago Housing Authority had a plan to deal with this horrific black belt strip on and near State Street and that was to build the largest public housing projects in the country called the Robert Taylor Homes that would stretch all through the black belt from Pershing Road to 51st Street and Federal Street to State Street, then it would extend into the Washington Park neighborhood from 51 Street to 54th Street from Federal to State.
 These projects were completed in 1962 and the construction of another project complex started that year called the Washington Park Homes from 44th Street to 45th Street and Cottage Grove Avenue to Evans Street, these were completed in 1964.
-The first major street gang to move into the Robert Taylor projects were the Egyptian Cobras that took over 45th and State buildings and were in the cluster of buildings in washington Park on 53rd and State.
+The first major street gang to move into the Robert Taylor projects were the Egyptian Cobras that took over 45th and State buildings and were in the cluster of buildings in Washington Park on 53rd and State.